-Thales SA was the top cybersecurity innovator in the airforce equipment and technologies sector in the last quarter.
-The company, which has its headquarters in France, filed 129 related patents in the three months ending November.
-That was down from 201 over the same period last year.
+Thales SA was the top innovator in the air force equipment and technologies sector in the latest quarter.
+The company, which has its headquarters in France, filed 39 related patents in the three months ending July.
+That was down from 79 over the same period in 2021.

-It was followed by the United States based Raytheon Technologies Corp with 18 patent applications, the Netherlands based Airbus SE (6 applications), and the United Kingdom based BAE Systems Plc (3 applications).
+It was followed by the United States based Raytheon Technologies Corp with 23 patent applications, the United States based The Boeing Co (11 applications), and France based Safran SA (11 applications).

 Raytheon Technologies Corp has recently ramped up R&D in .
 It saw growth of 4.3% in related patent applications in the three months ending July compared to the same period in 2021 - the highest percentage growth out of all companies tracked with more than 10 quarterly patents in the air force equipment and technologies sector.